LauHNguyen/internworkshop/content/_index.md

 # API-First Development with OpenAPI and Code Generation

 ### Overall
  In this lab, you will learn the basic and practices of API Gateway, Lambda functions, CodeBuild, and CodePipeline.
-Practice deploying api with OpenAPI as well as automating the deployment process and testing code after pushing it to github.
+Practice deploying APIs with OpenAPI as well as automating the deployment process and testing code after pushing it to github.

 ![AWSArchitecture](api_first_development.png)